CarolLuca/LegalNERo/README.md

 Training word vectors (by spaCy):

 ```
-Dense, real valued vectors representing distributional similarity information are now a cornerstone of practical NLP.
+Dense, real-valued vectors representing distributional similarity information are now a cornerstone of practical NLP.
 The most common way to train these vectors is the Word2vec family of algorithms.
 If you need to train a word2vec model, we recommend the implementation in the Python library Gensim.
 ```
 Models that come with built-in word vectors make them available as the Token.vector attribute.
 Doc.vector and Span.vector will default to an average of their token vectors.
 You can also check if a token has a vector assigned, and get the L2 norm, which can be used to normalize vectors.